 For example, nickel release should not exceed 0.14 mg/kg and lead should not be released in amounts greater than 0.010 mg/kg (as ion concentrations measured in food).
 Detailed instructions on how to perform laboratory testing are described.

-Furthermore, the CD-P-MCA is reviewing the existing resolutions and technical documents that were elaborated under the former Council of Europe Partial Agreement in Social and Public Health Field (dissolved on 31 December 2008).
-Paper and board, cork, printed food-contact materials, coatings and elastomers such as silicones and rubber, are among materials for which the Council of Europe has already established substance inventories.
+The CD-P-MCA is reviewing further resolutions and technical documents that were elaborated under the former Council of Europe Partial Agreement in Social and Public Health Field (dissolved on 31 December 2008), such as cork, printed food-contact materials, coatings and elastomers such as silicones and rubber, are among materials for which the Council of Europe has already established substance inventories.